KIT-CMS/CMSSWWithCrab/production_examples/data2017UL_nanoaod_production_16-12-2024.md

-# NanoAOD production campaign to test the tool
+# NanoAOD production campaign for 2017 data

 ## Used configuration and setup: